lnader/oo-api-v3/auth.md

            "owner": "53c4249f076573c0f4000001"
          }

+Review: Are groups global, project specific, or both?

 **Role**

 This resource represents a set of capabilites that can be assigned to a user or group as part of access control assignment.

+Review: What use case do entitlements add here?
+In OpenShift, we chose three very specific roles to model.
+How do entitlements make things easier for end users / admins?
+Would there be roles defined out of the box?
+How does a client UI build an experience around assigning arbitrary roles?
+Are roles global or project specific?

 _Example_